Blackberry

 —Side Effects or Negative Effects—

 Safety questions have been raised about tannins.
-In various studies, they show both pro- and anti-cancer action.
-Their cancer-promoting action received more publicity, notably from a study published in the Journal of the National Cancer Institute, which showed that tannins produce malignant in laboratory animals.
+In various studies, they show both pro- and anti- action.
+Their cancer-promoting action received more publicity, notably from a study published in the Journal of the National Cancer Institute, which showed that tannins produce malignant tumors in laboratory animals.
 But tannins apparently also have an anti-cancer effect against some animal tumors.

 Tannins' effects on human cancer remain unclear.
 Small quantities have never been implicated in human tumors, but Asians who drink large quantities of tea, which is high in tannins, show unusually high rates of stomach cancer.
 Adding milk neutralizes the tannins, which appears to be why the tea-loving British have a low rate of stomach cancer.
 People with a history of cancer, particularly stomach or colon cancer, should exercise caution and not use medicinal quantities of this herb.
 Other people should take no more than recommended amounts of infusions or decoctions, and for extra safety, add a bit of milk.